ddambreville/easy_plot/Read_me.txt

 where :
 - [maximum time] is the maximum time of each curve
 - [title] is the title of the window
+- [abscissa] define abscissa of curves.
+It must be the same as in cvs file.
+If not specified, the default abscissa is Time
+- [label on X axis] is the label on the X axis.
+If not specified, the default label is [abscissa]
+- [unit of X axis] is the unity of data on the X axis
 - [anti aliasing] is True if you want anti aliasing to be applied to the window, False else
 - [link all x axis] is True if you want to link all x axis,